-A Level Drama and Theatre (Pearson Edexcel 9DR0)
+A level Drama and Theatre (Pearson Edexcel 9DR0)

 A genuine interest in theatre is required; performance skills and acting ability are of paramount importance and willingness to participate on a practical level is essential.
-In addition a good standard of written and spoken English is vital.
-Experience of theatre at a practical level is a requirement and it is expected that candidates will have taken GCSE Drama.
+In addition a good standard of written and spoken English is vital, evidenced through having at least grade 7 in English Language.
+Experience of theatre at a practical level is a requirement and it is expected that candidates will have achieved at least grade 7 in GCSE Drama.

-Any student who wishes to study for the A Level and has not taken the GCSE should contact Mr Burgess.
+Any student who wishes to study for the A level and has not taken the GCSE should contact Mr Burgess.